mvrahden/go-enumer/README.md

 ### Handling of Name Prefixes

-In short: If you prefix constant names, you can only prefix them with their corresponding type alias name.
+In short: You can prefix constant names with their corresponding type alias name and `go-enumer` will automatically strip that off its value – meaning: it will turn `GreetingMars` (with type alias `Greeting`) into e.g. `"MARS"` (assuming an `upper` transformation was applied).
+It does not allow any other prefixes.
 This rule is in place to keep your source code concise.
 Please see [here](#prefix-auto-stripping) for further information.

 ### Type Validation